-Breaking 90 in golf is a magical milestone that is still a dream goal many golfers share.
+Breaking 90 in golf is the magical milestone that is still a dream goal many golfers share.
 It gives the privilege to be addressed as an above-average golfer.
-Along with limiting your mistakes, you need to make a few good shots too.
-Breaking 100 in golf was the first step toward it, where the main goal was to reduce the number of double bogeys.
-Now to get 89 on your scorecard, you need to start targeting bogeys and a few pars too.
+Along with limiting your mistakes, you need to make a few new strategies too.

-The good news is that Distance Measurement Devices (DMDs) like rangefinders and GPS are allowed in golf courses.
+A good news is that Distance Measurement Devices (DMDs) like rangefinders and GPS are allowed in golf courses.
 The United States Golf Association (USGA) has approved this rule in 2019.

-2. Shot plan: Target bogey and par
+5. Make realistic shot plan: Target bogey and par

 On average, you need bogey to break 90 in a 72 par, 18-hole golf course.
 No place for double bogey at all.
 More precisely, you need at least 17 strokes over the par to keep your golf score under 90.
 That means 17 bogeys and a par.

-3. Pre-shot routine: Keep it simple
+7. Maintain a consistent pre-shot routine: Keep it simple

 Step 1: Divide the distance: Add the total distance before reaching the tee box.
 Because when you reach the tee box, you will have a hundred more things to check, like the alignments, ball position, shaft lean, posture, etc. So, calculate it before reaching there.

-If the par-3 is 250 yards, target to hit it in a 150-160 yards drive.
+If the par-3 is 250 yards, target to hit a 150-160 yards drive.
 Then, a 50-60 yard pitch and 2 chips, each one covering 15-20 yards.

-Step 3: Execute: Don’t take more than 15-20 seconds for a pre-shot routine.
+Step 2: Execute: Don’t take more than 15-20 seconds for a pre-shot routine.
 Execute the shot already.
 Taking more time may let negative thoughts get in.
 That will harm your game.

-Step 4: Move on: The ball got in the bunker?
+Step 3: Move on: The ball got in the bunker?
 Say “It’s okay” to yourself twice.
 Take the ball out of the bunker with a stroke.
 Target to make this up with a par in the next hole.

 Keep in mind that you are not in a place to make a double bogey when you aim to shoot in the 80s.
 Along with the bogey, you will need a par too.
 So, there is no room for a penalty on the tee shots.
 Plan your game hole by hole.